Georgesab/RobotProgrammingUoB/README.md

 8. Ensure eclipse is reading your installed Java 6 installation by again going to the 'Eclipse' menu > Preferences > Java > Installed JREs.
 If it does not appear here, click Add and follow the instructions.

-<h3> Setting up packages <h3>
+<h3> Setting up packages </h3>

-Best to follow the options on <a href = "https://canvas.bham.ac.uk/courses/15668/assignments/50340"> Canvas </a>.
+Best to follow the options on <a href = "https://canvas.bham.ac.uk/courses/15668/assignments/50340"> Canvas. </a>

 **NOTE**: When creating a NXT project to run on the robot, right-click the project > Properties > Java Compiler and enable project specific settings and select Java 1.6.
 This is so that it uses Java 6 for the project.
 The rest of your imported projects, or projects to run in the simulator should default or be set to Java 8/1.8.

-**NOTE 2**: Make sure when you are creating a NXT project to run on the robot, that y Java Build Path > Libraries that the JRE system library is not included.
-You should only need the LeJOS NXT Runtime.
-If this is included, it will cause a Java heap overflow error on execution.
+**NOTE 2**: Make sure when you are creating a NXT project to run on the robot, that under Properties > Java Build Path > Libraries the **JRE system library** is not included.
+You should only need the **LeJOS NXT Runtime**.
+If JRE system library is included, it will cause a Java heap overflow error on execution.

 <h3> Flashing your robot </h3>